RFK Racing in the NASCAR Cup Series: Car No. 97 history

 Kurt Busch in the No. 97 at Atlanta in 2005.

 Prior to the fall race at Dover, Little was released and Kurt Busch, a Roush Craftsman Truck Series driver, drove for the team for the final seven races.
 With John Deere leaving, the No. 97 car (like the No. 16 car in 2000) started the 2001 season unsponsored, but soon found sponsorships from Newell Rubbermaid brands Rubbermaid and Sharpie.
 Busch's rookie year in the Winston Cup Series was unspectacular save for a pole at Darlington.
 The team finished 27th in points, with only six top ten finishes.
 In 2002, Busch grabbed headlines after battling with Jimmy Spencer for a win at Bristol.
 This sparked a rivalry between the two drivers that lasted for the following years.
 However, the 2002 season marked a coming-of-age for the team, which won four times (including 3 of the final five races and the season finale at Homestead) and finished third in the championship points.
 Busch drove the No. 97 to victory lane four times in 2003, along with 14 top ten finishes.
 The team was riding in the top tens for most of the season, but late season struggles brought the team an 11th-place points finish.
 2004 was the defining year of team No. 97.
 Winning three times, earning 21 top ten finishes, and clinching a pole, Busch won the first Chase for the Cup Championship.
 In 2005, he won three times and finished tenth in points.

 Midway through the 2005 season, Busch shocked many in the NASCAR community when he announced that he would be leaving Roush Racing and replacing the retiring Rusty Wallace in the No. 2, owned by Penske Racing.
 On November 7, 2005, it was announced that Busch had been released from contractual obligations at Roush and would leave the team at the end of the season.

-In November 2005, Busch was cited for reckless driving in an area close to Phoenix International Raceway.
+In November 2005, Busch was cited for reckless driving in an area close to Phoenix.
 Although no action was taken by NASCAR, Roush Racing suspended Busch for the remainder of the 2005 season.
 Kenny Wallace took his place for the final two races of the season.
 On November 16, 2005, it was officially announced that the No. 97 car would be renumbered as the No. 26 (last used by Roush in 1999) for the 2006 season.